AnubhavChoudhery/Job-Prep-Agent/README.md

 ##  Features

-- ** Resume Analysis**: Upload your PDF resume for AI-powered job matching
+- Resume Analysis: Upload your PDF resume for AI-powered job matching
-- ** Smart Job Search**: Search LinkedIn jobs by role and location
+- Smart Job Search: Search LinkedIn jobs by role and location
-- ** ATS Scoring**: Get realistic compatibility scores (1-10) for each job
+- ATS Scoring: Get realistic compatibility scores (1-10) for each job
-- ** Smart Ranking**: Jobs automatically sorted by best match first
+- Smart Ranking: Jobs automatically sorted by best match first
-- ** Interview Preparation**: Auto-generated interview prep documents for each company
+- Interview Preparation: Auto-generated interview prep documents for each company
-- ** Export Ready**: Download Excel reports and ZIP files with all documents
+- Export Ready: Download Excel reports and ZIP files with all documents
-- ** Web Interface**: Easy-to-use Gradio interface accessible from any browser
+- Web Interface: Easy-to-use Gradio interface accessible from any browser

 ##  Setup Instructions